kweav/prepwork_revamp/docs/13-print-n-lines.md

 Within your Python script, you should have the ten lines of code together which makes our complete intended goal code -- code that recreates the Bash tool `head` -- a program that prints a user specified number of lines from the beginning a user-specified input file, unless no specific number of lines is specified, then it prints a default of 10 lines.

-**Use the command line to run the Python script and look at the output**
+**Use the command line or the Run button in the online interface to run the Python script and look at the output.**

 ## Complete Intended Goal Code